Physician Assistant Requirements

 - All required materials are submitted through CASPA.

-- Complete applications instructions can be found on the Physician Assistant website.
+- Complete application instructions can be found on the Physician Assistant website.

 Applicants who are seeking admission to School of Graduate Studies must meet all of the minimum general School of Graduate Studies admission requirements identified in the graduate catalog.
 In addition, the prospective student must fulfill the requirements for admission to the graduate program in the Department of Physician Assistant Studies.
 Admission to the Physician Assistant Program within the School of Medicine and Health Sciences at the University of North Dakota is a competitive selection process.
 Each applicant is reviewed individually and evaluated on their own merits.